1984–85 FA Cup: Final

-TV Coverage
+Television coverage

 The right to show FA Cup games were, as with Football League matches, shared between the BBC and ITV.
 As per the arrangements of the previous season four games were allowed to be screened Live from the Third round to the sixth and shared between the two companies, as well as the Final.
 For the first time since 1970 ITV nationally screened a second round tie with highlights of Reading v Bognor Regis Town.
 Replays were shared between the two companies.